jygastaud/ubuntu-installer/README.md

 ### Requirements

-In order to run this script you need to have access to a shell, unzip and wget and ansible.
+In order to run this script you need to have access to a shell, unzip and wget.

 ### Installation